 In biomedical measurement biomarkers are used to achieve reliable prediction of, and useful information about, patient outcomes while minimizing complexity of measurement, resources, and invasiveness.
 A biomarker is an assayable metric that discloses the status of a biological process of interest, be it pathophysiological or in response to intervention (De Gruttola et al., 2001).
 The greatest utility from biomarkers comes from their ability to help clinicians (and researchers) make and evaluate clinical decisions.
 As such, a clinical biomarker is any biomarker deemed universally applicable across the patient population that discloses the state of a biological process suitable to inform clinical decision-making and its subsequent assessment.

 Clinical biomarkers (CBs) are stratified in many ways.
-For example, by: measurement purpose (e.g., the extent of disease, nature of response); what they measure (e.g., function, biochemistry/histology, behavior, genetics, morphology); clinical use (e.g., predictive, diagnostic, prognostic); situation within a physiological model (e.g., causative, resultant, correlative); how they examine biology (i.e. observational, interventional—for example fluorescein leakage for diabetic nephropathy); and composition (i.e. singular, composite, serial).
+For example, by: measurement purpose (e.g., the extent of disease, nature of response); what they measure (e.g., function, biochemistry/histology, behavior, genetics, morphology); clinical use (e.g., predictive, diagnostic, prognostic); situation within a physiological model (e.g., causative, resultant, correlative); how they can be used to examine biology (e.g., interventional analysis); and composition (i.e. singular, composite, serial).

 In this paper we analyze the methodological use of CBs in pharmacological measurement: some biomarkers are used to substitute for a clinically meaningful endpoint corresponding to events and their penultimate risk factors.
 For example, the biomarker LDL cholesterol (LDL-C) corresponds to the clinical endpoint heart attack, with penultimate risk factors such as coronary artery stenosis, atherosclerosis with unstable fibrous cap, and severe angina pectoris.
 A coveted CB is supposed to provide reliable information regarding processes that cannot reasonably be interrogated directly.
 Such reliable biomarkers are referred to as ‘surrogate markers’ (SMs).

-The story becomes intriguing when multiple surrogate markers are combined together.
+The story becomes intriguing when multiple surrogate markers are combined for measurement purposes.
 It seems that a combination of SMs will provide more useful results than just a single SM, to the extent that that those SMs are independent and do not carry the same confounds.
 But there is neither a scientific nor a philosophical account that can be used to assess the reliability of multiple biomarkers.
 In this paper we present a systematic methodology for assessing the reliability of multiple surrogate markers (and biomarkers in general).
-To do this we draw upon the robustness analysis literature in the philosophy of science and the clinical use of biomarkers.
+To do this we draw upon the robustness analysis literature in the philosophy of science as well as the clinical use of biomarkers.

 In Section 2, we present background on robustness analysis to show that the focus within the philosophy of science literature has been on converging results.
 At first glance, CBs seem like a perfect candidate to be incorporated into a robustness analysis focused on converging results However, in Section 3 we analyze the reliability of CBs that are used to gather information about clinically meaningful endpoints, both within single biomarkers and within combined biomarkers.
-We argue that even in surrogate markers that are validated, readings of a given surrogate marker may diverge from readings of nominally equivalent or parallel, surrogate markers.
-For this reason, we focus on robustness analyses that can account for diverging results between modes of measurement.
+We argue that even in surrogate markers that are validated, readings of a given surrogate marker may diverge from readings of nominally equivalent, or parallel, surrogate markers.
+For this reason, we focus on a type of robustness analyses that can account for diverging results between modes of measurement.
 In Section 4, we present an intervention-based systematic methodology for assessing the reliability of surrogate markers.
 This methodology draws on two key accounts in the robustness literature (Schupbach 2015 and Keyser 2016), both of which focus on elimination and provide uses for diverging results.
 In Section 5, we present a case study from Alzheimer’s research.
-We argue that current research in Alzheimer’s disease is fitting for specifying causal relations and revising theory based on diverging results of CBs
+We argue that current research in Alzheimer’s disease is fitting for specifying causal relations and revising theory based on diverging results of CBs.

 2. Robustness Analysis